Kotlin/KEEP/proposals/scripting-support.md

 The following properties are recognized by the compiler:
-- `baseClass` - target script superclass as well as a source for the script target method signature, constructor parameters and annotations
+- `baseClass` - target script superclass as well as a source for the script target method signature, constructor parameters and annotations, default - `Any`.
 - `sourceFragments` - script fragments compile - allows to compile script partially
 - `scriptBodyTarget` - defines whether script body will be compiled into resulting class constructor or to a method body.
 In the latter case, there should be either single abstract method defined in the script base class, or single appropriate method should be annotated with the `ScriptBody` annotation
-- `implicitReceivers` - a list of script types that is assumed to be implicit receivers for the script body, as if the script is wrapped into `with` statements, in the order from outer to inner scope, i.e.:
+- `implicitReceivers` - a list of script types that is assumed to be implicit receivers for the script body, as if the script is wrapped into `with` expressions, in the order from outer to inner scope, i.e.:
   ```
   with(receiver0) {
       ...